 We all know about the huge US trade deficit with the rest of the world.
-Most of us know this is just about trade in goods, so that it does not include the trade surplus in services—which compensates for roughly 40% of the total deficit.
+Most of us know this is just about trade in goods, so that it does not include the trade surplus in services—which historically compensates for roughly 40% of the total deficit.
 So services are large and growing but nowhere near the size of the problem.
-What’s less obvious is just how incomplete this story is.
+What’s less obvious is just how wildly incomplete this story is.

 It’s straightforward to see why.
-Look at the iphone.
-Iphones imported into the US are a significant (but of course far from decisive) contributor to the deficit.
+Look at the iPhone. iPhones imported into the US are a significant (but of course not decisive) contributor to the deficit.
 It’s an expensive item and we get lots of them.
-However essentially all of the profit from that item goes to Apple, and in fact most of the value-added is from software written here.
-From a functional point of view it is a US-manufactured item, because that’s where the software is written.
-The balance of payments calculation is backwards.
+However what’s imported is the hardware—which is what counts for the balance of payments—but essentially all of the profit goes to Apple, because most of the product value is from the software written here.
+The balance of payments calculation is backwards—it’s a win recorded as a loss.

-This isn’t a one-off.
+And this isn’t a one-off.
 Here is a list of the top ten US companies by market valuation.

 🏆 Top 10 U.S. Companies by Market Capitalization (2026 estimates)